gambitproject/jsgte/INFOS/jaume.md

 Using the above description I adapted the current strategic form code to use the desired information structure and compute the best responses efficiently.

 Here you can find a link to the [demo](https://jvivesb.github.io/jsgte/strategic.html).
+Please open it with Mozilla Firefox.

 Instructions are simple: